What Is a Relay

-Once the coil current goes off, a movable armature is forced back to the initial position, and the force is equal to half of the magnetic force and electric strength.
+Once the coil current goes off, a movable armature is force back to the initial position, and the force is equal to half of the magnetic force and electric strength.
 The main reasons behind this force include gravity and spring.

-In the diagram given below, L1 (hot) goes to the closed switch which signifies the current application until the switch is opened.
+In the diagram given below, L1 (hot) goes to the closed switch which signifies the current application until the switch is open.
 The L1 will be hot to the START switch, and when the switch is pressed, L1 leads to Master Control Ray and supply the charge.

 Now, release the START button, and the current will start flowing around the open START switch.
 To switch off the light, we press on the STOP button, and it will de-energize the coil.
-Once the STOP button is let off, the START button will be depressed, and this is what relay circuit is all about!
+Once the STOP button is let off, the START button will depressed, and this is what relay circuit is all about!